PalaciosCaroline/typescript-table/README.md

 Customize your component and tailor it to your specific needs by providing the appropriate data types for data={yourData}.

+## Documentation

+The complete documentation for this project is available [here](https://vercel.com/palcaroline28-gmailcom/typescript-table-docs)

 ## All data types can be displayed in the table:

 The table displays all different types of data: